MarcerCyoon/DecisionMaker/README.md

 The next line holds the player information (name, age, OVR, askingAmount, isRFA, and # of contracts).

-The next few lines holds all the contracts that player has received (the team, offer, power ranking, payroll, player role, and whether the offer uses MLE or not.)
+The next few lines holds all the contracts that player has received (the team, offer, power ranking, payroll, player role, whether the offer uses MLE or not, and facilities rank.)

 Once you write out each offer in each line, move onto to the next player, and their contracts, and so on and so forth.